OpenFreeEnergy/openfe/docs/installation.rst

 openmm.OpenMMException: Error loading CUDA module: CUDA_ERROR_UNSUPPORTED_PTX_VERSION (222)
   This error likely means that the CUDA version that ``openmm`` was built with is incompatible with the CUDA driver.
   Try re-making the environment while specifying the correct CUDA toolkit version for your hardware and driver.
-  See :ref:`installation:micromamba_hpc` for more details.
+  See :ref:`installation:mamba_hpc` for more details.